-The joy of Quilt As You Go is that you can create any size fabric and then use it to make your item.
-Your first steps should be to check out our Quilt As You Go Fabric Baskets online class , it’s currently free and this will teach you the basic technique.
+The joy of Quilt As You Go is that you can create any size fabric and use it to make your item.
+Firstly you should check out our Quilt As You Go Fabric Baskets online class before making your Quilt As You Go Shopper.
+This will teach you the basic technique.

 If you have already done the class you can jump straight in and make this beautiful bag.

-I wanted a bag big enough to use for a decent shopping trip, or a picnic or trip to the beach (once lockdown is over of course!).
+I wanted a bag big enough to use for a decent shopping trip, a picnic, or a trip to the beach.

 So let’s get started!

 So firstly, work out the size you want your bag to be and cut your strips accordingly.
-I was looking for a bag sized roughly 25″ wide x 18″ tall when finished, so I ended up cutting 2.5″ x 9.5″ strips and making 8 panels of 6 strips with them.
+I wanted a bag sized roughly 25″ wide x 18″ tall, so I ended up cutting 2.5″ x 9.5″ strips.
+I ended up making 8 panels of 6 strips with them.
 Sewing the panels together into 2 sets of 4 panels.